DSCxUQ/notes/1-CLI.md

 ## IO (>)

-Have you ever to save the output of certain commands to a file so that we can inspect them later!
+Have you ever had to save the output of certain commands to a file so that we can inspect them later!
 Or have you ever wanted to automate the input to a program?
 Here we can use IO (input/output) redirection to achieve this!

 ### Saving output to a file

 Here is a brief example using python...

 `script.py`: